nikitavoloboev/data/docs/hardware/hardware.md

 - [Ask HN: Is there a developer laptop that does not suck and is not a Mac in 2022?](https://news.ycombinator.com/item?id=32632720)
 - [Tesla’s Dojo Microarchitecture (2022)](https://chipsandcheese.com/2022/09/01/hot-chips-34-teslas-dojo-microarchitecture/) ([HN](https://news.ycombinator.com/item?id=32704526))
 - [Fundamentals of Semiconductor Fabrication (2003)](https://www.wiley.com/en-us/Fundamentals+of+Semiconductor+Fabrication-p-9780471232797)
+- [Diode](https://www.withdiode.com/) - Build, program, and run hardware projects in the browser.